Kong/spec-renderer/docs/spec-renderer-toc.md

 ## Attributes

-* `data-active-node` attribute is used for logic determining active item within the TOC.
+* `data-spec-renderer-toc-active` attribute is used for logic determining active item within the TOC.

 ## Exposes